webplatform/docs/guides/styling_forms_guide/index.md

 The last section of the demonstration illustrates the kind of styles set aside for Internet Explorer 6 and 7, and begs a discussion of how widely varying browsers are treated by the conscientous site design team.

 The reality of the Web is that users run a wide assortment of browsers in all manner of environments.
 Some are old, while others are on the bleeding edge.
 Some run on fully featured computers, while others run on mobile devices such as telephones.
 All of them are developed on specific operating systems, then ''ported'' to others with varying degrees of standards support.
-With the exception of Opera, all browser vendors ship products that are designed to be used alongside other titles in a larger suite of products — a design requirement that makes those browsers more complex than necessary for the single task of browsing the Web.
+With the exception of Opera, all browser vendors ship products that are designed to be used alongside other titles in a larger suite of products  &mdash;  a design requirement that makes those browsers more complex than necessary for the single task of browsing the Web.

-As if the manifold strengths and weaknesses of browsers weren’t enough to consider, there is also the matter of bugs — security bugs, component bugs, and especially rendering bugs.
+As if the manifold strengths and weaknesses of browsers weren't enough to consider, there is also the matter of bugs  &mdash;  security bugs, component bugs, and especially rendering bugs.
 Users of Safari 3.x have discovered that at one point, the demonstration document uncovers a discomfiting rendering bug in their own browser of choice.

 The best manner of dealing with these issues is to define support tiers.
-This practice was first promulgated by the interface development team at Yahoo!, which refers to it as “Graded Browser Support.”
+This practice was first promulgated by the interface development team at Yahoo!, which refers to it as "Graded Browser Support."

 Generally, support tiers fall into four broad categories:

-# Site renders as originally composed within the limits of these browsers’ capabilities, and all features are fully supported.
-The development platform defines what is sometimes called the “A+” tier.
+# Site renders as originally composed within the limits of these browsers' capabilities, and all features are fully supported.
+The development platform defines what is sometimes called the "A+" tier.
 # Deviation from the preferred composition is evident, perhaps to a significant degree; however, the site is still usable, and most if not all site features are supported.
-# The site served to users of these browsers is as plain as can be managed without tarnishing the site owner’s brand, and site features may well be disabled.
+# The site served to users of these browsers is as plain as can be managed without tarnishing the site owner's brand, and site features may well be disabled.
 These browsers typically have comparatively small install bases and are judged to be outdated, unstable, or underfeatured.
-# Referred to in the Yahoo! documentation as “X Grade” support, this level of support is reserved for ''untested'' platforms — typically newer browsers with small install bases (often Opera, natch).
+# Referred to in the Yahoo! documentation as "X Grade" support, this level of support is reserved for ''untested'' platforms  &mdash;  typically newer browsers with small install bases (often Opera, natch).
 Once tested, such browsers are promoted to a higher tier.

 The particulars of the requirements gathering process that inform the definition of support tiers and assign browsers to them run to the long and tedious, and for that reason will be omitted from this already long article.

-== Complex form layouts in practice (…instead of theory) ==
+== Complex form layouts in practice (...instead of theory) ==

 Among the background notes provided above, it was stated that the demonstration was staged in the stylesheet source order, rather than the order in which rules were actually added to the stylesheet.
 The reasons for doing so include:

-* In order to outline a timeline-based series of demonstrations it was necessary to keep a journal (or to store the stylesheet in a versioning system) - a step that was never taken.
+* In order to outline a timeline-based series of demonstrations it was necessary to keep a journal (or to store the stylesheet in a versioning system) &mdash; a step that was never taken.
 By the time that oversight was noticed, this article was too far past deadline to correct it.
-* Staging according to source order makes it far easier to produce the demonstration documents — yet another concession of the ideal to the practical.
+* Staging according to source order makes it far easier to produce the demonstration documents  &mdash;  yet another concession of the ideal to the practical.
-* Since the original demonstration stylesheet was written with considerable (if not complete) care to normalization and source order — as all production stylesheets should be — staging the demonstration in source order guarantees that those students wishing to “View the Source” will have a far easier time making sense of what’s actually being served.
+* Since the original demonstration stylesheet was written with considerable (if not complete) care to normalization and source order  &mdash;  as all production stylesheets should be  &mdash;  staging the demonstration in source order guarantees that those students wishing to "View the Source" will have a far easier time making sense of what's actually being served.

-Opera 9.6 for OS X was the useragent used for development; with that caveat and the others above supplied, here’s the general order in which changes and additions were made to the stylesheet:
+Opera 9.6 for OS X was the useragent used for development; with that caveat and the others above supplied, here's the general order in which changes and additions were made to the stylesheet:

-# Document (ie, <code>body</code>) styles applied
+# Document (i.e., <code>body</code>) styles applied
 # list, form, and <code>fieldset</code> defaults reset
 # typesetting specified
 # list items constrained and <code>clear</code>ed